Wolfsbrigade 44: History

 The organisation was founded in 2016.
 In early December 2020, the group was banned by the federal government of Germany and law enforcement officials conducted a number of police raids on locations in three states in connection with the ban.
 The federal German government had also banned the group's symbols, such as a skull with two grenades that had the number 44 marked on them.
-It was the fourth German right-wing group to be banned in 2020.
+It was the fourth German far-right group to be banned in 2020.

-Ideology and Symbolism
+Ideology and symbolism

 According to The Times, Wolfsbrigade 44 members identified with a war criminal, Oskar Dirlewanger, whose brutality (rape, mass murder of children, and torture) was unusual even by the standards of the Waffen-SS.

 The website associated with German television news programme Tagesschau described the group as wanting to end democracy in Germany and establish a system of government based on the Nazi regime.
 The group was reported to have referred to the modern German state as the "Jewish Republic".